chinchalinchin/elara/src/source/03_research/00_palindromes.rst

     α ∈ R ↔ [ ∀ i ∈ N:sub:`α`:  𝔞:sub:`i` = 𝔞:sub:`l(α) - i` ]

 A Word *α* will be referred to *reflective* if it belongs to the class of Reflective Words.

 The following theorem is an immediate consequence of this definition.

 **Theorem 1.3.1** α ∈ R ↔ α = inv(α)

+In natural language, this theorem can be stated as: A Word is Reflective if and only if it is its own Inverse.

 (→)  Assume *α ∈ R*.
 Let *𝔞*:sub:`i` be the Characters in *α*.
 By Definition 1.3.1,